-This workshop discusses state of the art legal questions relating to the regulation of information, personal data and privacy, and the impacts on individuals, businesses and the public sector as well as the idea of MyData as a model for ‘human centric’ management of personal data and the way it fits together with the regulatory approaches.
+This workshop discusses state-of-the-art legal and technical questions relating to the regulation of information, personal data and privacy, and the impacts on individuals, businesses and the public sector as well as the idea of MyData as a model for human centric management of personal data and the way it fits together with the regulatory approaches.
 Additionally, this workshop focuses on a wide spectrum of technical challenges, including technologies for sharing and consenting, and security & privacy.